automation-technology-club/Bitty_Bot/ultrasonic_with_servo/README.md

 Bitty Bot will drive forward until something gets in it way - slowing down as it gets close to an object at aproxmately 5 inches it will then backup, check right and check left try to figure the best direction to turn, turn and continue to move forward.

-This is a testing branch and things are bound to change over time, PIN numbers may or may not be the same at the end of testing.

 ## Contributing

 1. Fork it!